Hamilton gynaecologist accused of performing STI test on woman during first date

 Appanna has admitted providing the woman with the STI test, providing her with midazolam, and discussing her chronic pain condition.

-"[The woman] had experienced medical practitioners not helping her with her issues before and she was revealed finally someone could help her with those issues," Brown told the court.
+"[The woman] had experienced medical practitioners not helping her with her issues before and she was relieved finally someone could help her with those issues," Brown told the court.

 Brown said suspension was necessary due to the serious nature of concerns around Appanna's conduct and a voluntary undertaking was insufficient.